calliope-project/calliope/doc/user/advanced_constraints.rst

      - Minimum share of installed capacity from a set of technologies across a set of locations.
    * - ``energy_cap_share_max``
      - –
+     - Maximum share of installed capacity from a set of technologies across a set of locations.
+   * - ``energy_cap_share_equals``
+     - –
-     - Maximums share of installed capacity from a set of technologies across a set of locations.
+     - Exact share of installed capacity from a set of technologies across a set of locations.
    * - ``energy_cap_min``
      - –
      - Minimum installed capacity from a set of technologies across a set of locations.
    * - ``energy_cap_max``
      - –
      - Maximum installed capacity from a set of technologies across a set of locations.
+   * - ``energy_cap_equals``
+     - –
+     - Exact installed capacity from a set of technologies across a set of locations.
    * - ``resource_area_min``
      - –
      - Minimum resource area used by a set of technologies across a set of locations.
    * - ``resource_area_max``
      - –
      - Maximum resource area used by a set of technologies across a set of locations.
+   * - ``resource_area_equals``
+     - –
+     - Exact resource area used by a set of technologies across a set of locations.

 For specifics of the mathematical formulation of the available group constraints, see :ref:`constraint_group` in the mathematical formulation section.